Who We Are

 The Third Generation

-The late 90s and early 2000s finally saw the realization of Grandma and Grandma’s long-held dream: all of their boys working together.
+The late 90s and early 2000s finally saw the realization of Grandma and Grandpa’s long-held dream: all of their boys working together.

 When Gene and Joe’s brother, Emmet, Jr., joined the business in 1998, the circle felt complete.
 One of the first major milestones that this new lineup achieves is making Fairway the first meat purveyor in Michigan to source directly from farms that specialize in sustainably and humanely raising the finest cattle in the world (“they” said it couldn’t be done, but no surprise, Gene, Joe, and Emmet, Jr. got it done.)